wiskiw/PSU-IT_Labs_2016-2020/README.md

-# Single-File Database (Coursework)
+# Single-File Database (Course Paper)
-This project has been developed as a coursework for C++ lessons in 2016.
+This project has been developed as a course paper for C++ lessons in 2016.
 It represent simple console view single-file database application based on stack list.
 This database store informations about github repositories and their owners.

 ### Database fields:
 * A name of repository